-- start a web browser by e.g. \$ mozilla Note that it is important that the browser is started on the same machine as the simple harvest script is run on. - write url in the started browser http://localhost:8073/HarvestDefinition
+- start a web browser by e.g. \$ firefox Note that it is important that the browser is started on the same machine as the simple harvest script is run on - setup the browser to proxy on port 8070 and exclude localhost and the hostname (used by the Heritrix GUI) e.g. in firefox: